Stability of the Catenoid for the Hyperbolic Vanishing Mean Curvature Equation Outside Symmetry: Preliminaries

 \subsubsection{\underline{Two asymptotic ends}}

 Many of the estimates and identities in this work are derived only near one of the asymptotic ends of the solution.
 In all cases, the other asymptotic end can be treated in exactly the same way, possibly with a change of overall sign.
 This remark applies in particular to many of the vectorfied identities and estimates, for instance in sections~\ref{sec:LED} and~\ref{sec:exterior}.
+The two ends asymptote to the limiting hyperplanes $X^{n+1}=\pm S$ in the ambient space (see \eqref{eq:Sendpointdef1}).